joost-morsink/FF-admin-module/doc/arch/events.md

 #### Conversion day Calculate

-Although the Calculate event is an important event in the business process of the future fund, it plays no role in the recreation of history by replaying events and is therefore skipped.
+Although the Calculate event is an important event in the business process of the Future Fund, it plays no role in the recreation of history by replaying events and is therefore skipped.

-#### Conversion day Withdraw
+#### Conversion day Liquidate

-This event represents a withdrawal from an investment fund, for the purpose of donating the withdrawn money to the charities.
+This event represents a liquidation from an investment fund, for the purpose of donating the withdrawn money to the charities.
+This event only pertains to the liquidation of invested money to the cash amount.

 | Field                 | Type                | Description                                               | Value         |
 | --------------------- | ------------------- | --------------------------------------------------------- | ------------- |